The Appliance Repair Workforce Shortage Is Getting Worse

 Complexity.
 A 2015-era washing machine had an electromechanical timer, a motor, a pump, and a water valve.
 A 2026 washing machine has a variable-frequency drive, multiple hall-effect sensors, a main control board running embedded firmware, Wi-Fi connectivity, and an app-controlled user interface.
 Diagnosing a "won't spin" complaint on the older machine required a multimeter and five minutes.
 The new one might require a firmware reflash, a bus communication trace, or a sensor calibration procedure that's only in the manufacturer's proprietary diagnostic software.

 Competition for talent.
 The same technicians who could fix appliances can also work in HVAC, electrical, plumbing, or industrial maintenance — often at higher starting wages and with better benefits.
-HVAC in particular has pulled talent from the appliance repair sector, driven by the heat pump installation boom and higher average ticket values.
+HVAC in particular has pulled talent from the appliance repair sector: BLS projects employment of heating, air conditioning, and refrigeration mechanics and installers to grow about 9% from 2023 to 2033 — faster than average — with roughly 42,500 openings per year, driven by the heat pump installation boom and higher average ticket values.

 What It Costs to Leave Positions Unfilled